Thea Bowman

-Mary Thea Bowman, FSPA (born Bertha Elizabeth Bowman; December 29, 1937 – March 30, 1990) was a Black Catholic religious sister, teacher, musician, liturgist and scholar who made major contributions to the ministry of the Catholic Church toward African Americans.

-She became an evangelist among her people, assisted in the production of an African-American Catholic hymnal, and was a popular speaker on faith and spirituality in her final years, in addition to recording music.
-She also helped found the National Black Sisters' Conference to provide support for African-American women in Catholic religious life.
-She died of cancer in 1990.

-In 2018, the Diocese of Jackson opened her cause for sainthood and she was designated a Servant of God.
+Mary Thea Bowman (born Bertha Elizabeth Bowman; December 29, 1937 – March 30, 1990) was a Black Catholic religious sister, teacher, musician, liturgist and scholar who contributed to the ministry of the Catholic Church toward African Americans.
+She assisted in the production of an African-American Catholic hymnal and was a popular speaker on faith and spirituality.
+She helped found the National Black Sisters' Conference for African-American women in Catholic religious life.
+In 2018, the Diocese of Jackson opened her beatification process; she was thus titled a Servant of God.

 Life

 Early life

-Bowman was born in Yazoo City, Mississippi, in 1937.
+Bertha Elizabeth Bowman was born in Yazoo City, Mississippi, in 1937.
 Her paternal grandfather (Edward Bowman) had been born a slave, but her father (Theon Edward Bowman) was a physician and her mother (Mary Esther Coleman) a teacher.
-She was raised in a Methodist home but, with her parents' permission, converted to the Catholic faith at the age of nine.
+She was raised a Methodist but, with her parents' permission, converted to the Catholic faith at the age of nine.
 Bowman attended Holy Child Jesus School in Canton, Mississippi, where she met her classmate Flonzie Brown Wright.

-She became the first African-American member of the Franciscan Sisters of Perpetual Adoration at La Crosse, Wisconsin at age 15, overcoming her parents' objections.
+She became the first African-American member of the Franciscan Sisters of Perpetual Adoration at La Crosse, Wisconsin, at age 15, overcoming her parents' objections.
 Bowman was also part of the civil rights movement.

-As part of her religious formation, Bowman attended Viterbo University, which is run by her congregation, and earned a B.A. in English in 1965.
+During her religious formation, Bowman attended Viterbo University, which is run by her congregation, and earned a B.A. in English in 1965.
 She went on to attend The Catholic University of America in Washington, D.C., where she earned an M.A. in English in 1969 and a Ph.D. in English in 1972, writing her doctoral thesis on Thomas More, titled The Relationship of Pathos and Style in A Dyalogue of Comforte Agaynste Tribulacyon: A Rhetorical Study.

 While studying for her master's at CUA, Bowman became a founding member of the National Black Sisters' Conference, inaugurated in Pittsburgh in 1968 following the assassination of Martin Luther King Jr. She remained active in the group throughout her life.